 Deck Stair Calculator

-Risers, treads, stringer count, and tread/riser board counts for residential deck stairs.
+Risers, treads, stringer count, and tread or riser board counts for residential deck stairs.
 IRC code compliance check built in.
-Same stair geometry as our main Stair Calculator with deck-board-specific extras.
+Same stair geometry as the main Stair Calculator, with deck-board extras.

 IRC Code Compliant